Mervhope144k/simple_shell/README.md

 ## Documentation

-The documentation for the Simple Shell project can be found in the [docs](./docs) directory.
+The documentation for the Simple Shell project are available in the ressources provided by ALX holberton school.
 It includes detailed explanations of the shell's features, supported commands, and usage examples.

 ## Contributing